Improper Use of Pitocin and Antibiotics Can Cause Harm to Mother and Child

 If administered and monitored properly, Pitocin can be an effective drug that helps move the birthing process along, but when it is misused it can lead to serious complications and death in both mother and baby.

 Physicians must walk a precarious line when it comes to treating infections in pregnant women.
 There are certain antibiotics that are safe for pregnant women to take, while other antibiotics have been linked to serious birth injuries and complications such as:

 Antibiotics with Macrolides can carry a higher risk of the baby getting cerebral palsy.
 Doctors must balance the need for clearing up an infection that could be passed along to the baby if not treated right away, and being careful to give the precise dose to guard against the danger of antibiotic overdose.

 If you or your baby sustained an injury during the labor and delivery process, and that injury is the result of a medication error or Pitocin use, you may be able to file a medical malpractice lawsuit against the doctor and hospital.
 Our injury attorneys in Memphis and Jackson work with medical experts who will examine your injury, your medical records and investigate the circumstances of the incident.
 We will not stop until we are able to obtain fair compensation for you and the responsible party is held accountable for your injuries and complications.

 Schedule a no obligation case review with experienced, West Tennessee birth injury attorneys today

 At Bailey & Greer, PLLC, we offer a free, legal consultation to families in Memphis, Jackson and throughout West Tennessee who sustained a labor-related or birth injury from Pitocin or antibiotics errors.
-You are welcome to call our Memphis personal injury attorneys toll free at 877-819-4414 or fill out our contact form to schedule time with our legal team today, to answer your questions and give you sound guidance.
+You are welcome to call our Memphis personal injury attorneys at 901.475.7434 or fill out our contact form to schedule time with our legal team today, to answer your questions and give you sound guidance.